VaibhavBhandari2999/mcp-sql-executor/readme.md

 ---

 ## Prerequisites:
-MySQL server installed locally
+One of:

+- Local MySQL

+- Local PostgreSQL

+- AWS RDS (MySQL or Postgres)

 An OpenAI-compatible API key (OpenAI or any provider exposing the same API)

-mysqld and mysql available on your PATH
+mysqld/psql available on your PATH

 ## Installing and Setup
-1. Install python dependencies
+### 1. Install python dependencies

 From the project root:
 ```code